streptomyces/advancedR/README.md

 <!-- <<< close.md -->
 # Closing comments

-* R is not the most convenient environment for all kinds of data processing.

-* Some things might be easier to do in a general purpose programming language such as Perl or Python.
+* A general purpose programming language such as Perl or Python is very useful for tidying up data before reading into R.

-* You can find plenty of help and support for Python and Perl around the NRP.

 * Ability to read documentation quickly is more important than you think.
 Not just in R.